vyshakhbabji/ringcentral-android/README.md

 ### Import library

-To import the SDK to your file, add this line:
+To import the SDK to your app, e.g. `MainActivity`, add this line:

 ```java
 import com.ringcentral.android.rcsdk.*;